SirSpunky/evennia/README.md

 Attributes & tags
 -----------------------
+Attributes are set using the ".attr" command.
+Tags are set using the ".tag" command.
+Using in-game help for details.

 **Attributes**
 * desc: Description
 * weight: Base weight in kg.
 Used by all objects.
 Defaults to 0, which means transparent or infinite, i.e. can never be picked up.
 Total weight is automatically calculated based on weight and its contents weight.